(Update: This chapter has been edited. 11/15/2016)

 She bit her lip in a childish way.
 "Uh. . .well. . .you're Emperor Kuzco, right?" she said, almost as if she were remembering her lines in a script.
 Her words sounded wooden.

-"Oh, I was just on my way to the palace with a message for you," she said.
+"Great.
+I was just on my way to the palace with a message for you," she said blandly.

 I rolled my eyes.
 "If you're looking for a handout, you must fill out a form with my adviser," I said with my hands up.
 I was so not going to work on my afternoon off.

-"A parade?" both Kronk and I said together.
-Kronk clapped his hands.
+"A parade?!" both Kronk and I exclaimed together.

-The other part of me was thinking about the most awesome thing in the world.
-My very own parade.
-It was totally awesome.
+But the other part of me was thinking about the most awesome party in the world.
+My very own parade!
+It would be totally awesome.
 I was blind to everything else.

-"Wow, that sounds great," I said, grabbing the girl by her shoulders and telling it to her face.
+"Wow, that sounds great," I said, grabbing the girl by her shoulders and half-shouting it into her face.
 "I can't wait.
 This is amazing.
 Is it tomorrow?
-Or maybe next week?
-Oh I can't wait."
+Or next week?
+I hope it's tomorrow.
+I can't wait."

-"Uh. . .well, you won't have to. . .because its happening right now," she told me with a big open mouthed smile.
+"Uh. . .then you don't have to wait. . .because it's happening right now," she told me with a wide smile.

-"Well, yes.
-It was suppose to be a surprise," the young woman said, looking completely innocent (I should have been more suspicious).
+"Of course.
+Your people wanted to surprise you," the young woman said, looking completely innocent.
+(I should have been more suspicious.
+Nobody smiles that much.)

 My eyes drifted over to El Burro's, thinking about Pacha's family and Tipo's friends expecting me.

-"I don't suppose this parade could wait until tomorrow?"
-I asked with a slight cringe.
+"I don't suppose it could wait until tomorrow?"
+I asked, cringing.

 The young woman's face fell.
-"But we've already hired the performers.
-Your people used their own money to prepare all of this for YOU," she told me, her eyes expectant.
+"But the performers are already here.
+Your people used their own money to prepare this all for YOU," she told me, her eyes expectant.